Download a copy our Parent Information booklet

 How long before children can start?

-Children are able to be involved in the programme for up to a term (10 weeks) before they start school.
+Children are able to be involved in the programme for up to 6 weeks before they start school.
 You will be sent a letter a few weeks before your child is due to start Smart Start, please fill in the form at the bottom and return it to school to confirm your child's enrolment in this programme.

 If you have any further questions please do not hesitate to contact the school.

 We look forward to meeting you and your future five year-old!

 Stationery is made available to children on the first school day each year to ensure a prompt start to programmes of work.
 Stationery can be purchased at the school office each morning between 8.30am and 8.50am at competitive prices, both at the beginning of the year and also throughout the remainder of the year.
 New entrants will be provided with requirements on enrolment.